abdkhan-git/lawdoc-ai/README.md

-# lawdoc-ai
+# Law Document AI Assistant
+This is a Next.js project bootstrapped with create-next-app.

-An AI-powered tool that lets users upload complex law PDFs to summarize, extract information, and ask questions in plain language.
+Law Document AI Assistant is a platform where users can upload complex legal PDFs and interact with an AI to simplify, summarize, and extract key information, making law documents easier to understand and work with.